Mouna Ragam: Filming

 Principal photography began at P. C. Sreeram's house in Alwarpet, Madras.
 The film's introductory credits feature photographs of Revathi from her childhood through her teenage years; her mother gave Thota Tharani the pictures.
 Although the film was primarily set indoors in Delhi, Ratnam and Sreeram wanted the indoor scenes to look as lively as those shot outdoors.
 Since the cast was relatively small, Ratnam did not want it to resemble a play and used backlighting for the interior scenes.
 Tharani found a house in the residential area of Kilpauk which admitted a great deal of sunlight, making it similar to houses in Delhi.
 To reduce production costs, food for the film's crew was cooked at Venkateswaran's home.

 Sreeram made extensive use of frontal and profile close-ups, set against long shots with out-of-focus foregrounds.
 While filming Manohar's introductory scene, he had to lie on a bed sheet to film.
 The crew pulled the sheet, with Sreeram and the camera.
 The scene where Manohar plays a prank on Divya's father (Ra.
 Sankaran), which later became known as the "Mr. Chandramouli scene", was shot at Tic Tac, an open-air restaurant in Nungambakkam.
 Filming was also done at Madras' Presidency College, the Schmidt Memorial on Edward Elliot's Beach, and the Madras Literary Society.
 While filming the song "Oho Megam Vandhadho" which shows Divya dancing in the rain, Revathi tied a handkerchief around her wrist to cover her watch because she felt Divya would actually do that.

 The crew filmed in Delhi for two days, and the scenes set in Agra were shot in one day.
 Portions of "Panivizhum Iravu" were shot at the Taj Mahal in Agra, and those from "Mandram Vandha" were shot at the India Gate.
 The scenes involving Karthik were the last parts to be filmed, being shot in either a week or two.
+The scene where Manohar is killed was shot at the stairs before the Rajaji Hall.
 In post-production, Mohan's voice was dubbed by S. N. Surendar.
 The film's final length was 3987.50 m.